MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/compile-error-in-hidden-modulemodule-name.md

 - If you have access to the VBA code in the document or project, unprotect the module, and then run the code again to view the specific error.

-- If you do not have access to the VBA code in the document, then contact the document author to have the code in the hidden module updated.
+- If you don't have access to the VBA code in the document, then contact the document author to have the code in the hidden module updated.

 [!include[Add-ins note](~/includes/addinsnote.md)]